chinigo/pc_build/README.md

 ## 7. Cooling system
 ![Example coolant loop](images/coolant_loop.jpg)

-1. Remove all components except CPU & 1 stick RAM
+1. Remove all components except CPU & 1 stick RAM.
-1. Mount reservoir & pump
+1. Mount reservoir & pump.
-1. Screw fill port and drain port into case
+1. Screw fill port and drain port into case.
-1. Mount radiator fans to radiator
+1. Mount radiator fans to radiator.
-1. Mount additional case fans
+1. Mount additional case fans.
-1. Mount radiator to case
+1. Mount radiator to case.
 1. Cut & run flex tubing between components.
-Hand tighten compression fittings only, but tighten them good!
+Hand tighten compression fittings only, but tighten them good!.
 1. Plumb spigot to drain port (if pump has one), or add a T joint in the outlet line (if not).
 1. Plumb spigot outlet to drain port.
 1. Plumb fill port to top of reservoir.